-Tie Rod hydraulic cylinders have a more modular design, with external tie rods holding the end caps to the cylinder barrel.
-This construction allows for easier disassembly and maintenance.
+Tie rod hydraulic cylinders feature a modular design with external tie rods holding the end caps to the cylinder barrel.
+This design enables easy disassembly and maintenance, reducing downtime.

-Welded type hydraulic cylinders have their end caps welded to the barrel, forming a single, integral structure.
-This design is robust and suitable for heavy-duty applications, providing durability and resistance to leaks.
+Welded type hydraulic cylinders have end caps welded directly to the barrel, forming a single, integral structure.
+This construction provides high strength and rigidity for demanding working conditions.

 Mill-type cylinders are more durable and reliable than other cylinders, reducing maintenance and replacement costs.
 They have a wide ductile iron piston for high pressure rating and long bearing life.